 Preheat your oven to 500°, making sure it comes to temperature at least 30 minutes before you’ll bake your bialys.

 Turn the risen dough out onto a lightly floured surface, and divide the dough in half.
-Put one piece back in the bowl, cover and return to the refrigerator.
+Put one piece back in the bowl, cover and set aside (or put in refrigerator if you’d like to use it later).
 Cut the remaining dough into six equal pieces.
 Working with one piece of dough at a time, flatten into a disk and use your fingers to stretch a flat pocket into the center.
 The ideal shape has high rounded edges of at least one inch.
 If you push your finger through the flat center, simply repair the dough before filling.
 With the tines of a fork, prick holes in your bialy, then fill the center with about a tablespoon of the onion mix.

 Fill a quarter cup measuring cup with a few ice chunks and enough water to reach the top.
 Cook the bialys on a parchment-paper topped baking sheet or pizza stone.
 Immediately after placing the bialys into the oven, throw the ice water into the bottom of the oven, closing the door before the steam escapes.
 Let the bialys bake about 10 minutes or until lightly browned.
 Transfer to wire racks to cool thoroughly before storing.

 To serve a bialy, cut off the top, spread with butter and broil until brown and toasty.
 Sprinkle with good salt.